ClaraRuna/NxDeckGantt/README.md

 RewriteRule ^(.*)$ $1 [R=200,L]
 ```

+# Security

+The App Password and Login will be stored in your Browser.
+Therefore you should either create a separate user for the app or deny the app file system permissions via User->Settings->Security->Sessions.
+Find the App and uncheck "allow file system access" in the menu behind the 3 dots.

 # deckGantt

 Simple web interface using FrappeGantt to show Nextcloud Deck Board cards in gantt format